Beatrice of Brandenburg: Second Marriage

 Bolko I died suddenly on 9 November 1301, and was buried in Grüssau Abbey.
 At the time, Beatrice was heavily pregnant with their youngest daughter, Anna, who was born two weeks later.
-Bolko I was succeeded by his sons, but because they were minors at that time, Beatrice's brother Herman, Margrave of Brandenburg-Salzwedel assumed the regency of his domains and the guardianship of her children.
+Bolko I was succeeded by his sons, who, as they were still minors, required a regent.
+At this time either Beatrice became regent herself, with support from her brother Herman, Margrave of Brandenburg-Salzwedel or Herman was regent on her and her sons' behalf.
 The custody of Henry V the Fat's sons and the regency of his lands were taken by King Wenceslaus II of Bohemia.

 After almost seven years of widowhood, Beatrice remarried by 21 September 1308 to Władysław, Duke of Koźle-Bytom-Siewierz.
 They had two children: